coderefinery/github-without-command-line/_episodes/01-intro.md

   - Understand the difference between Git and GitHub.
 ---

+## Goal of this tutorial

+- Get a grasp of Git and GitHub without command line

+### What we will not cover

+- Command line
+- Configuring Git
+- Cloning, pushing, pulling
+- Rebasing and squashing
+- Git under the hood

+---

 ## Commits are snapshots

-- A commit is a snapshot of the project (like taking a photo of your work).
+- A commit is a snapshot of the project (like regularly taking a photo of your work).

 Four snapshots on one branch (c1 is the oldest, c4 the most recent snapshot):